AshwinSundar/ashwinsundar/blog/prefer-markdown.md

 Rather, I feel the weight of old technologies dragging me down.
 It's really, really hard to enter a state of "writing flow" when you have to constantly remember to close out HTML tags.
 The effect of forgetting a single `/>` is that the entire page looks like shit.
 Debugging the style of an HTML file is one of the most thoroughly uninteresting programming experiences a developer can have.

-Markdown has been my favorite markup language for the last several years.
+Markdown has been my favorite markup language[^markup-def] for the last several years.
 A raw Markdown file is very human-readable.
 In Markdown, there are few formatting rules that must be followed.
 Compare this with the tag detritus scattered about a standard HTML file.

 <img src = "/blog/assets/prefer-markdown/html-vs-md.png" style="display: block; margin: auto; width: 100%"/>
 <figcaption style = 'text-align: center'>HTML vs Markdown.
 Which is easier to read?
 Yes, that's the high contrast theme in VSCode.
 Yes, I use VSCode to write articles.
 Yes, I have vim-mode enabled.</figcaption>

 Additionally, HTML can be embedded in Markdown.
 So if one really does need custom styling, raw HTML is still available as a fallback.
 That image and caption above?
+This is the raw HTML, embedded in-line with all this Markdown around it:

 ```HTML
 <img src = "/blog/assets/prefer-markdown/html-vs-md.png" style="display: block; margin: auto; width: 100%" />
 <figcaption style = 'text-align: center'>Which is easier to read?
 Yes, that's the high contrast theme in VSCode.
 Yes, I use VSCode to write articles.
 Yes, I have vim-mode enabled.</figcaption>
 ```

-This is the raw HTML, embedded in-line with all this Markdown around it.
 I do not know the extent to which the full HTML spec is supported in Markdown.
 However, I have yet to encounter a situation that could not be served by reverting to HTML briefly.

 Of course, Markdown can't be published directly as a static page.
 Browsers don't know how to read Markdown.
 One would think that this requires the use of a complex tool to convert from human-speak to browser-speak - but no!
 A simple bash script and a handy tool called *pandoc* is all you need: